 About Internet Services

-Internet services enable virtual machines (VMs) in a Net to be directly connected to the Internet.
-Internet services can be used as target in route tables for network traffic directed to the Internet.
+Internet services enable virtual machines (VMs) in a Net to be directly connected to the internet.
+Internet services can be used as target in route tables for network traffic directed to the internet.

-An Internet gateway is a component that you can attach to a Net to enable direct communication between your VMs in this Net and the Internet.
+An internet gateway is a component that you can attach to a Net to enable direct communication between your VMs in this Net and the internet.
 To do so:

-• You need to create a route in the route table of one or more Subnets directing Internet traffic to the Internet gateway.
+• You need to create a route in the route table of one or more Subnets directing internet traffic to the internet gateway.

-• You need to add appropriate rules allowing traffic to and from the Internet to the security group of these Subnets.
+• You need to add appropriate rules allowing traffic to and from the internet to the security group of these Subnets.

 Public Subnet and Internet Service Architecture